OzzyKampha/gotsetlinmachine/README.md

 - `PredictProba(input []float64)`: Returns probability estimates
 - `GetClauseInfo()`: Returns information about learned clauses
 - `GetActiveClauses(input []float64)`: Returns active clauses for an input
+- `CanSkipClause(clauseIdx int, inputFeatureSet map[int]struct{})`: Checks if a clause can be skipped
+- `InterestedFeatures(clauseIdx int)`: Returns features used by a clause

+### Performance Optimizations

+The implementation includes several performance optimizations:

+1. **Clause Skipping**: Automatically skips clauses that don't use any of the active features in the input, significantly reducing computation time for sparse inputs.

+2. **Parallel Processing**: Uses worker pools for parallel training and prediction in multiclass scenarios.

+3. **Bit-level Operations**: Employs bitwise operations for faster clause evaluation.

+4. **Thread Safety**: All operations are thread-safe, allowing concurrent usage.

+### Debugging and Analysis

+- Enable debug logging by setting `config.Debug = true`
+- Use `GetClauseInfo()` to analyze learned patterns
+- Use `GetActiveClauses()` to understand which clauses are active for a given input
+- Monitor clause skipping behavior with `CanSkipClause()`

 ## License